RoyAPTX4869/RaLD/README.md

 ## Usage

 ### Data Preprocessing
-Move `resource/sequences_idx.tar.gz` to the root directory of ColoRadar dataset and extract it.
-It provides the aligned radar index for each LiDAR frame.
+Move `resource/sequences_idx.tar.gz` and `split_files.tar.gz` to the root directory of ColoRadar dataset and extract it.
+The former provides the aligned radar index for each LiDAR frame and the latter provides the train/val/test split files.

 Preprocess the dataset:
   - Replace the `root_dir` and `output_dir` in `dataset_preprocessor/config/coloradar_config.yaml` and `dataset_preprocessor/config/coloradar_config_test_set.yaml` accordingly.